Space Only Stand Regulations & Information

 • Solid walling over 5m in length on a designated open side must be set back at least 0.5m from the stand perimeter.

-• Advertising banners are NOT ALLOWED under any circumstances.
-However, drop wires may be permitted for lighting rigs or stand construction but only with written permission of the Organisers.
+• Drop wires may be permitted for lighting rigs or stand construction but only with written permission of the Organisers.
 Please forward proposed plans before committing to any costs.
 If permission is granted, the maximum height for rigging is 6m.
 Please also note, if the stand is deemed to be Complex and requires a Structural Engineer inspection, all charges will be passed on.
+If you are considering pendant lights dropped from your lighting rig, please note the minimum height for lights is 2.5m.

 • Exhibitors who have two stands either side of a gangway who wish to connect them in some way must contact the Organisers for permission and specification regulations before implementing any design work.